 It was only after I moved into a quiet space I realized just how much that sound had been driving me crazy.
 Once I had the peace and quiet, it was like a physical weight lifted off me; a bit like how I’ve felt this year in Second Life after some changes altered my inworld experience.

 When I first wrote this article up, I was only going to list all the positives that came from this personal change, because I don’t want to put myself in a vulnerable position.
 (There, I admit it!)
 However, I need to keep it real, or there’s no point in writing.
 Yes, the change really did feel like a weight was lifted from my shoulders, but another part of me felt hurt and even angry.
 If I went into why, it would take over this post, and this isn’t a drama site.
 I just want to be transparent, and it would be dishonest to pretend I’m always blissfully happy.

 Something ironic.
 I started writing about changes a couple of days ago since I often work on Moonletters in advance, but before I could publish (I deleted a lot of what I first wrote), my friend Seren blogged about changes.

 “This particular time in SL seems to be one of change for me and those I associate with,” she wrote in a post called Reboot.
 “I’ve seen friends completely ‘rebrand’ themselves, ditching a path they’ve embraced for years in favour of a new approach; one which they now find themselves relating more strongly to, and brings them back in touch with what feels right to them.”

 I’m going to take a guess that I’m one she’s talking about.
 Seren is one of my closest friends, and we’ve been living by each other at the Penny Lane sim coming up to 11 years now.
-Second Life has been changing, and while some have gone out of our lives, Seren and I are still traveling the virtual path as friends, and even finding pleasure in similar music and aesthetics.
+Second Life has been changing, and while some have gone out of our lives, Seren and I are still traveling the virtual path as friends.